Voting age: United Kingdom

 The Representation of the People Act 1969 lowered the voting age from 21 to 18 for elections to the House of Commons of the Parliament of the United Kingdom, the first major democratic nation to do so.
 The 1970 United Kingdom general election is the first in which this Act had effect.

 Men in military service who turned 19 during the first world war were entitled to vote in 1918 irrespective of their age as part of the Representation of the People Act 1918 which also allowed some women over the age of 30 to vote.
 The Representation of the People (Equal Franchise) Act 1928 brought the voting age for women down to 21.

 The reduction of the voting age to 16 in the United Kingdom was first given serious consideration in 1999, when the House of Commons considered in Committee an amendment proposed by Simon Hughes to the Representation of the People Bill.
 This was the first time the reduction of a voting age below 18 had ever been put to a vote in the Commons.
 The Government opposed the amendment, and it was defeated by 434 votes to 36.

-The Votes at 16 coalition, a group of political and charitable organisations supporting a reduction of the voting age to 16, was launched on in 2003.
+The Votes at 16 coalition, a group of political and charitable organizations supporting a reduction of the voting age to 16, was launched on in 2003.
 At that time a Private Member's Bill was also proposed in the House of Lords by Lord Lucas.

 In 2004, the UK Electoral Commission conducted a major consultation on the subject of the voting age and age of candidacy, and received a significant response.
 In its conclusions, it recommended that the voting age remain at 18.
 In 2005, the House of Commons voted 136-128 (on a free vote) against a Private Member's Bill for a reduction in the voting age to 16 proposed by Liberal Democrat MP Stephen Williams.
 Parliament chose not to include a provision reducing the voting age in the Electoral Administration Act during its passage in 2006.